Good-Ghosting/goodghosting-protocol-v2/README.md

 - Update the `strategy` value and the `inboundCurrencySymbol` value according to the type of strategy you want to deploy in the deployment config.

+- All Deployment Info would be written in the [deployment log file](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deployment-result.json).

 ## Polygon

-- **Aave V3 Strategy Based Pool** Start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true), then just run `yarn deploy:polygon`.
+- **Aave V3 Strategy Based Pool** After setting the prerequisite config mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true), then just run `yarn deploy:polygon`.

 You will see something like this:

 ```
 Starting migrations...
 ======================
-> Network name:    'polygon-aave-v3'
+> Network name:    'polygon'
 > Network id:      137
 > Block gas limit: 30000000 (0x1c9c380)